tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

     In [4]: t1.render(name="Gloria")
     Out[4]: 'Hello Gloria, how are you'

-*Context* can either be keyword arguments, or a dictionary.
 Note the resemblance to the string formatting we've seen before:

 .. code-block:: ipython